huzheng001/stardict-3/doc/README_windows.txt

 All messages will go into that window.
 If you start Stardict not from console, a new console windows is opened.

+Windows console has a limitation, it cannot show all unicode characters.
+To overcome this limitation StarDict can show output in a log window.
+The log window has no problems with showing unicode characters, but it can not fully duplicate console output.
+StarDict can show output of g_debug, g_error, g_warning and the like, g_print, g_printf(?) functions.
+I'll not see output from printf in the log window, for example.
+To enable the log window define ENABLE_LOG_WINDOW preprocessor symbol.

 To set up preprocessor symbols in Dev-C++ do the following: main menu->Project->Project options->Parameters tab.
-Add "-DATTACH_WINDOWS_CONSOLE -D_WIN32_WINNT=0x0501" to the C and C++ compiler command line.
+Add "-DATTACH_WINDOWS_CONSOLE -D_WIN32_WINNT=0x0501 -DENABLE_LOG_WINDOW" to the C and C++ compiler command line.

-All that windows console stuff is not much reliable, if it does not work, retreat to printing into a file.
+All that windows console stuff is not much reliable, if it does not work, retreat to printing into a file or to the log window.

 Starting stardict
 =================